Isla Multiespacio

 The Isla Multiespacio Complex (abbreviated IME) is among the most ambitious architectural projects of recent years in Venezuela.
 This is currently under construction in the Municipality of San Diego in Valencia, Carabobo State (Venezuela).
 Its construction started in July 2009 and is expected to be completed in 2025.
-From the Isla Multiespacio stands the highest office tower in the Midwest, the skyscraper would be 150 m initially but then they decided to increase the height to 252.8 m and 65 flooring, it's the tallest building in Venezuela, built the first private theater in the nation and a hotel designed for guests with joy social areas looking at the city from above, among other projects.
+From the Isla Multiespacio stands the highest office tower in the Midwest, the skyscraper would be 150 m initially but then they decided to increase the height to 252.8 m and 65 floors. it's the tallest building in Venezuela, built the first private theater in the nation and a hotel designed for guests with joy social areas looking at the city from above, among other projects.

 Corporate tower

 The elevators were designed to ensure fast and efficient service running 5.6 meters per second and faster labor dynamics.

 Hotel

 The hotel plans to have 300 rooms: 290 double rooms, each with more than 36 m2, 9 suites of 68 m2 and 174 m2 presidential suite.